Word@Work, Let God's Word energise your working day!

 'When Moses was forty years old, he decided to visit his own people, the Israelites.
 He saw one of them being ill-treated by an Egyptian, so he went to his defence and avenged him by killing the Egyptian.
 Moses thought that his own people would realise that God was using him to rescue them, but they did not.
 The next day Moses came upon two Israelites who were fighting.
 He tried to reconcile them by saying, "Men, you are brothers; why do you want to hurt each other?"
 But the man who was ill-treating the other pushed Moses aside and said, "Who made you ruler and judge over us?
 Are you thinking of killing me as you killed the Egyptian yesterday?"
 When Moses heard this, he fled to Midian, where he settled as a foreigner and had two sons.
 (NIVUK)

 Moses was the awed hero of Israel.
 The religious accusers at Stephen's trial considered Moses as God's holy law-giver: he could do no wrong.
 Stephen was charged with 'changing the customs Moses handed down' (Acts 6:14).
 But they had forgotten the history of this man who God saved from infanticide … the man God chose to lead His people out of Egypt.
-He was a murderer (Exodus 2:11-12).
+He was also a murderer (Exodus 2:11-12).

 Stephen took time to remind the court of how Moses got into that mess.
 Until he was forty years of age, Moses was a prince in Egypt, highly educated and trained as a capable leader.
 But he never forgot his Hebrew background even though it appears he kept his distance from his own people.
-But when he saw the reality of the cruel slavery which was crushing them, Moses decided to intervene and he killed an Egyptian who was ill-treating an Israelite.
-By the next day all the slaves knew that he was cruel too and did not want to have anything to do with him.
+When he saw the reality of the cruel slavery which was crushing them, Moses decided to intervene and he killed an Egyptian who was ill-treating an Israelite.
+By the next day all the slaves knew that he was cruel too, and did not want to have anything to do with him.

 Prayer